the-butcher/PENPLOTTER.01/pp_oldmap/NOTES.md

 OK pen widths / pen previews need to be fixed
 OK buildings may need further inset
 OK building -> 0.18
--- frame texts thinner 0.25 => 0.18
+OK frame texts thinner 0.25 => 0.18
 OK spacing of dashes
--- dedicated crop pen (so every other pen gets calibrated with the same process)
+OK dedicated crop pen (so every other pen gets calibrated with the same process)

 OK slope hatching
 NO have 2 rgb caches, slope and aspect and come up with pixel format convention for each